Classic Champagne Cocktail Recipes for Xmas

-Yet at the very heart of all great cocktails is both a respect for tradition and an overriding focus on the quality of ingredients.
-In this regard, Champagne cocktails have few peers.
-Elegantly decadent, building a cocktail around the world’s finest sparkling wine is surely a guaranteed recipe for success – if the bartender is well-versed in his or her craft, of course.
+Yet it would be hard to imagine any party guest refusing an expertly crafted, refreshing Champagne cocktail.
+Sophisticated, elegant and timeless, Champagne cocktails have few peers.
+Even the most trend-conscious bartender would readily concede that at the heart of all great cocktails is both a respect for tradition and an overriding focus on the quality of ingredients.
+A Champagne cocktail ticks all the boxes; it’s still relevant, despite changes in fashion, lending itself to a variety of interpretations and guises.
+Indeed, there is something decadent and irresistible about a Champagne cocktail – building a cocktail around the world’s finest sparkling wine is surely a guaranteed recipe for success.
 Tradition dictates that Champagne cocktails are the ultimate Christmas and New Year’s Eve party staple, and it’s certainly true that there is something quintessentially celebratory about a hedonistic mix of liquor, bitters, and juice dressed up with bubbles.

 However, this selection of bespoke Champagne cocktails and long-established classics are (we hope!) perfect for every occasion, and not just the holiday season.
 We’ve interviewed several bartenders to bring you the best of their signature creations – from white chocolate and strawberries to cherry blossom and chill, the following are a mix of the traditional and brave reinventions.
 Leading bartender Christophe Chilard – based at the Royal Automobile Club in London – offers this top tip when making these yourself: “Be sure to pour the Champagne very slowly when you top up the glass, as it reacts with the base and bubbles up more than you might imagine.
 Cheers!”